Fast Privacy-Preserving Text Classification based on Secure Multiparty Computation

 \section{Preliminaries}

 As in most existing works on privacy-preserving machine learning based on MPC, we consider an honest-but-curious adversary (also known as semi-honest adversary).
-In this model, each party follows the protocol specifications but may try to learn from his view of the protocol execution additional information other than his input and specified output.
+In this model, each party follows the protocol specifications but, using his view of the protocol execution, may try to learn additional information other than his input and specified output.